aaradhyajajoo/aaradhyajajoo/README.md

   1. 🌱 I’m currently pursuing Computer Engineering at Purdue University.
-  2. 🔭 I’m currently working on Advanced C Programming, Object Oriented Programming in Python.
+  2. 🔭 I’m currently working on Operating Systems, Artificial Intelligence in Python, and Software Engineering.
   3. 📫 How to reach me: https://www.linkedin.com/in/aaradhyajajoo/